AlvezDamian/github-final-project/README.md

+# Introduction to Git and GitHub
-# Simple Interest Calculator
+Simple Interest Calculator
-Repo for Coursera Full Stack Course
-In this file you can find important information for the correct use and commitment of code.

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 Input: